Video assistant referee: Check

 A decision can generally be overturned without an OFR where it relates to a factual matter.
 For example, offside decisions or whether a foul occurred inside or outside the penalty area can be determined by the VAR to the referee without a review.
-An OFR is generally recommended where there is a subjective decision to make, such as whether a foul was committed in the first place or whether a red card is warranted for a certain offence.
+VAR will recommend an OFR where there is a subjective decision to make, such as whether a foul was committed in the first place or whether a red card is warranted for a certain offence.
 In all cases, the final decision rests with the referee, and they can choose to ignore the advice of the VAR altogether.

 On-field review (OFR)

 An OFR can only be conducted on the recommendation of the VAR.
 This ensures that the referee always makes an on-field ruling and does not rely on OFRs for every close decision.
 An OFR can be conducted when the ball is out of play, or where the referee stops play for the express purpose of conducting one.

 The referee signals an OFR by making the outline of a rectangle, indicating a video screen.
 The OFR takes place in a designated referee review area (RRA), adjacent to the field of play and in public view to ensure transparency.
 Slow motion replays are only used to establish point of contact for physical offences and handball, while full-speed replays are shown to determine the intensity of an offence or whether a handball occurred in the first place.
 During an OFR, the VAR transmits several video replays from different camera angles to assist the referee in making a decision.

 Once an OFR is completed, the referee makes the TV signal again, before indicating the decision made.
 If the ball was out of play, it restarts with either the original decision or the new decision if the on-field one was changed.
 If play was stopped to conduct an OFR and the decision was not changed, a dropped ball occurs.